CALCampus - Online courses for high school and college.

 To Register:

 See the Course List and click on the course numbers to read the course descriptions.
-If no prerequisites are posted in the description, the course is open to anyone who has the general academic background for this level of study or who has been recommended by a school advisor.
 Remember, if you are taking the course to get credit at your school, check with them to ensure that they will accept it for credit.
 Once you have selected an individual course, go to our Admissions page for further instructions.

 Official Academic Record: